 Medical students in their third year can apply to Darden, and if accepted, must complete all requirements for the MD degree and 52.5 credit hours of course work at Darden, including the entire First Year program.
 The combined degree will generally require five years including summers to complete.

 For more information on the School of Medicine, contact:

-- September 2020 Virtual Information Session, featuring Merav Frazer (Darden Admissions), Matthew Wheelock (Curry School), and a panel of current dual degree students
+- September 2020 Virtual Information Session, featuring Merav Frazer (Darden Admissions), Matthew Wheelock (School of Education and Human Development), and a panel of MBA/M.Ed dual degree students

 - Discover Darden Blog: Q&A with MBA/MEd Students

 - Interested in applying?
 Request a virtual coffee chat with a current student

 - Discover Darden Blog: MBA/M.Ed Dual Degree Alumni Build on Program’s Innovative Foundation

 Elis and Signe Olsson Professor of Business Administration

 Academic Director, Business Roundtable Institute for Corporate Ethics